 The good news is that there are ways to combat inflammation.
 While you may have heard the latest buzz about an “anti-inflammatory diet,” there is also an anti-inflammatory lifestyle that can help battle inflammation.
 In addition to diet modifications, this lifestyle includes reducing emotional stress, the use of key supplements, making sleep a priority, exercise and more.
 We are happy to help provide a focused path to healing based on your doctor’s recommendations, your symptoms and your needs.
 Enroll in The Official Anti-Inflammatory Diet Masterclass.
 This course will give you everything you need to understand how to reduce excess inflammation and live a delicious, healthy lifestyle!

-We will share a few recipes here from Feed Your Vitality and The Official Anti-Inflammatory Diet Masterclass to get you started.
+We will share a few recipes here from Feed Your Vitality (our previous meal delivery company) and The Official Anti-Inflammatory Diet Masterclass to get you started.

 - 1 lb ground beef